AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 Your course will stand or fall by its structure.
 You have to get this one right.

 Don't just go jumping in with a gigantic **YEEEEHAAAAWWWW!**.
-Separate the easy concepts from the hard ones so that you can create a logical progression of points from basic to complex.
+Separate the easy concepts from the hard ones so that you can create a logical progression of points from basic through to complex.
 Create an outline of concepts and bounce it off someone else to see if it makes sense to them as well.

 Once you have an outline, you can start filling out the concepts.
 If the outline is clear and understandable you are well